 Dina Kostic, violin, is a native of Belgrade, Serbia.
 An established chamber and orchestral musician, she has held positions with the Florida Philharmonic, the New World Symphony under the direction of Michael Tilson Thomas and the Civic Orchestra of Chicago under Daniel Barenboim.
-She moved to the States at age fifteen, having received a full scholarship to study at Southern Methodist University from which she earned a Bachelor of Music degree, and went on to earn a Master of Music Degree from Northwestern University.
-Ms. Kostic is a core member of various groups throughout South Florida, including NuDeco Ensemble, Palm Beach Opera, the Atlantic Classical Orchestra and the Boca Symphonia.
+She moved to the United States at age fifteen, having received a full scholarship to study at Southern Methodist University from which she earned a Bachelor of Music degree, and went on to earn a Master of Music Degree from Northwestern University.
+Ms. Kostic is a core member of various groups throughout South Florida, including NuDeco Ensemble, Palm Beach Opera, the Atlantic Classical Orchestra and The Symphonia Boca Raton.
 In addition, she performs regularly with Artis-Naples and the Sarasota Orchestra.
 She is also a former Assistant Concertmaster with the Grammy nominated Seraphic Fire and the Firebird Chamber Orchestra.
 Ms. Kostic has served as Adjunct Faculty at Barry University in Miami Shores since 2003, along with maintaining a private studio.
 This season marks her 15th summer with PBCMF.
 She appears on three Chamber Music Palm Beach CDs on the Klavier Music Production Label.